KubaPro010/fm95/README.md

 Has a fine quality, but as it goes for 12 khz fm signals

 # StereoSCAMod
-Stereo SCA, like normal SCA but encodes L-R onto 80 khz
+Stereo SCA, like normal SCA but encodes L-R onto 80 khz, only demodulator of this right now is gnu radio